JeremieRodon/lambda-appsync/README.md

 - Jérémie RODON ([@JeremieRodon](https://github.com/JeremieRodon))

-If you find this crate useful, please star the repo and share your feedback!
+If you find this crate useful, please star the repository and share your feedback!